IBM/unitxt/docs/docs/llm_as_judge.rst

 LLM as a Judge Metrics Guide 📊
 =====================================

-Welcome to the LLM as a Judge Metrics Guide!
 This section will walk you through harnessing the power of LLM as judge (LLMaJ) metrics using the Unitxt package.
 LLM as a judge provides a method to assess the performance of a model based on the judgments of another model.

 In this guide, we'll explore three key aspects of LLMaJ:
     1. Utilizing LLM as judge as a metric in Unitxt.